Hawks fire Nate McMillan with team stuck in 8th in East

 AP Sports Writer

-ATLANTA (AP) — The Atlanta Hawks have fired coach Nate McMillan, who was unable to follow up on the success of leading the team to the 2021 Eastern Conference finals.
+ATLANTA (AP) — The Atlanta Hawks on Tuesday fired coach Nate McMillan, who was unable to follow up on the success of leading the team to the 2021 Eastern Conference finals.

 Assistant coach Joe Prunty will serve as interim coach.
 Prunty joined the Hawks in July 2021 as lead assistant.